Preses (Church of Norway)

-The first permanent Preses was Helga Haugland Byfuglien who was appointed to the position on 25 March 2011 by the Cabinet of Norway, and she officially took over on 2 October 2011 at the next meeting of the Bishops' Conference.
+The first permanent preses was Helga Haugland Byfuglien who was appointed to the position on 25 March 2011 by the Cabinet of Norway, and she officially took over on 2 October 2011 at the next meeting of the Bishops' Conference.
 She retired in 2020 and was replaced by Olav Fykse Tveit.
-The Preses is a bishop, but is the only bishop in the Church of Norway who does not oversee a diocese.
+The Preses is a bishop and is the only one who does not oversee a diocese.
 Rather, this bishopric primarily oversees the work of the Bishops' Conference and the duties assigned to it by the conference.
-The Preses is based at the Nidaros Cathedral in Trondheim, along with the Bishop of the Diocese of Nidaros.
-The Preses is also the dean of the Nidaros domprosti (deanery) in central Trondheim.
+The preses is based at Nidaros Cathedral in Trondheim, along with the bishop of the Diocese of Nidaros.
+The preses is also the dean of the Nidaros domprosti (deanery) in central Trondheim.